Guidelines - teaching technologies

 You can play audio-visual material including commercial videos and DVDs (unless you have entered an agreement, such as a rental agreement, which only allows personal use) in a lecture/teaching context as long as only staff and students are present.

-You cannot make a copy of a commercial video or DVD in any format without obtaining permission from the copyright owner and also mentioned previously you also cannot tape the part of a lecture where a commercial DVD is shown.
+You cannot make a copy of a commercial video or DVD in any format without obtaining permission from the copyright owner and also mentioned previously you also cannot record the part of a lecture where a commercial DVD is shown.

 Be aware that all material available on the Internet is covered by copyright in the same way as material available in physical form.
 If copying material off the Internet for educational purposes, you must comply with the same copying limits and requirements, including the display of notices, as required for other forms of material.